Reason #4 Why You're Stuck: Your Goal is a Wish, Not an Actual Goal

 BONUS #1: I can only workout one hour, one time a week.
 What kind of workout should I do?
 (Hint: use that hour to figure out how to change your schedule so you can workout more than one hour a week.)

 BONUS #2: I don't like eating breakfast because it involves too much chewing.

 HAVE YOU EVER MADE EXCUSES LIKE THAT?

 I used to do that too…ok, correction, I'm human so sometimes I still do.
 Are you starting to see the point of the title of this post though?

 A goal is something you stop at nothing to accomplish; it’s something you re-evaluate endlessly until you figure out the small steps necessary to reach to your goal.

 An unwillingness to change key behaviors makes what many people call a goal, simply a wish.

-Your creative, problem-solving brain is going to work pointing out why change is too hard and effort should be ceased.
+What's happening when you think that way is your creative, problem-solving brain is going to work pointing out why change is too hard and effort should be ceased.